Qlik-PE/DbLoadgen/README.md

 > **Regarding Spring Boot**: Spring Boot provides a backend server that can support interactions with many users.
-DbLoadgen could in theory do this as a result, but its primary intent (and design) is for there to be a single user running a single workload at any point in time.
+DbLoadgen could in theory do this as a result, but its current design calls for there to be a single user running a single workload at any point in time.
 The reason for this is that the process of preloading a database and generating transactions makes use of a configurable pool of threads;
 more threads translate to more transaction volume.
 It would be easy to overwhelm a server